 Applying for credit

-Before you apply for credit/RPL, we recommend that you find out what your faculty offers – check your faculty’s handbook and website.
+Before you apply for credit/Recognition of Prior Learning (RPL), we recommend that you find out what your faculty offers – check your faculty’s handbook and website.

 We also recommend that you read the University’s Admission: Advanced Standing, Credit and Exemption Policy.

 You can apply for credit/RPL based on:

 - units of study completed at a university or higher education institution